UniMath/agda-unimath/HOME.md

 library within any topic in mathematics.

 The `agda-unimath` library is compatible with Agda 2.6.3 and can be compiled by running `make check` from the root directory of the repository.
-A complete list of all Agda modules in the library can be found [here](everything.md).
+Learn more about using the library locally in our [installation guide](HOWTO-INSTALL.md).

 ## Participating in the Project